X-Plane/XLua/README.md

 * _**Is there a way to compile a XLua script in a binary plugin (xpl file)?**_
   * No. If you want or need to encrypt Lua scripts, you need to use SASL.

+* _**Performance is terrible!**_
+  * If you have particularly complex Lua running from a single file then it's possible for the JIT to hit compiled-in memory limits.
+This causes a dramatic degradation of sim performance.
+From 1.4.0r1, these defaults are considerably higher than before and are enough to run the most complex of the Laminar Research aircraft.
+You can tell if your aircraft has the same issue by adding the line 'jit.off()' to the top of each of your scripts, or to the top of the init.lua script to disable it completely.
+If this immediately improves performance, you need to increase the memory limits further.
+  * XLua currently uses this: `jit.opt.start("maxmcode=7168", "maxtrace=3072", "maxirconst=1500", "maxside=400")`.